-Some people have an opinion that it is better not to avoid a negative circumstance and accept it than to attempt it and make better solutions.
-But others do not support these person’s opinion.
-In this essay, discuss both views and give a reason why I agree with latter person’s perspective.
+Some people have the opinion that it is better not to avoid a negative circumstance and accept it than to attempt it and make better solutions.
+However, others do not support these person’s ☞ persons’ opinion.
+In this essay, I discuss both views and give a reason why I agree with the latter idea .
 There are many unpredictable situations such as pandemics and crimes in the world.
-In 2020, the world has become changed because of the Covid-19, which is a virus that affect human body.
-Because of that unexpected disease, people do not live normally: sometimes they are forced to be at home and some people could not work and lost their jobs.
-No one knows that situation has occurred, and nobody can stop that infection, so people must understand what is happening and accept to live with this virus.
-If it was not to understand and accepted by people, solutions such as vaccine and medicine would not find out so accepting a hurtful condition is important for us to seek any solves.
-On the other hands, some people argue that opinion.
-Of course, it is essential for us to come to terms with a difficult situation, but I think overcoming with this situation is much more significant.
-If you just accept and do not act, nothing is going to change.
+In 2020, the world has become changed because of the Covid-19, whose viruses are harmful to the human body.
+Due to that the unexpected infectious disease, people do not live normally: sometimes they are forced to be at home and some of them could not work and lost their jobs.
+No one imagined that situation would happen, and nobody can stop that infection, so people must understand what is happening and accept it to live(=coexist) with the viruses.
+If it was not understood and accepted by people, the solutions such as vaccines and medicine would not be made effective.
+Therefore, accepting a harmful conditions is important for us to seek any solutions.
+On the other hands, some people are skeptical about that opinion.
+Of course, it is essential for us to come to terms with a difficult situation, but I think overcoming this situation and hardships are much more significant.
+If you just accept them and do not act, nothing is going to change.
 There is a saying “failure teaches success”.
-A great inventor, Thomas Edison, created failed woks again and again and find any improvement points from them and finally, he succeeded and contribute to society.
-Many innovative items such as smart phones and computers are also started from failures.
-In conclusion, when you are facing a negative circumstance, there are two ways: avoid and accept it or find any solutions.
-If I am in this situation, I choose the latter one. ----------------------------------------------------------------------------------------------------------------------
+A great inventor, Thomas Edison, failed in inventions again and again and found improvements from the bitter experience(s) and finally he succeeded and contributed to society.
+Many innovative items such as smart phones and computers were also invented from failure.
+In conclusion, when you are facing a negative circumstance, there are two ways: avoiding and accepting it or finding any solutions.
+If I am in this situation, I will choose the latter one. ----------------------------------------------------------------------------------------------------------------------